-Retired Army colonel accused in Colorado trooper’s death
+Retired Army colonel accused in Colo. trooper’s death

 Denver — A retired Army colonel struck and killed a Colorado State Patrol trooper with his truck as she was investigating a crash south of Denver, then fled before he was arrested on homicide and drunken driving charges, authorities said Monday.

 Trooper Jaimie Jursevics, 33, died Sunday night on southbound Interstate 25 near Castle Rock.

 Eric Peter Henderson, 52, who had served in Iraq and Kuwait, hit the trooper as she was using her flashlight to direct him to the side of the highway to see if he was driving while drunk, an arrest affidavit states